LGBT

 RELATED: There is a book for everyone: exploring literature choices in diverse families

 This is not the only book that positioned itself as “the first gay novel” in Ukraine.
-In 2006 the publishing house “Krytyka” released the queer anthology “120 pages of sodomy.”
+In 2006, the publishing house “Krytyka” released the queer anthology “120 Pages of Sodomy.”
 Created by Oleksiy Barlih in collaboration with other Ukrainian authors, this anthology also competed to be recognized as the first gay book.
 But it was not fully Ukrainian, as it featured writers from all over Europe.

-Maya, her moms and the scandal over another scandal
+Maya, her moms, and the scandal over another scandal

-In 2017, there was a huge scandal surrounding a children’s book “Maya and her moms.”
+In 2017, there was a huge scandal surrounding a children’s book “Maya and her Moms.”
 Maya is a girl who has two moms.
 This book generated a range of hateful comments on Facebook.
 Due to the controversy surrounding this book, public presentations by the author were canceled due to safety concerns.

 The passage that drew the most ire is one short paragraph that reads: